-- offers one of the best student experiences and students’ union in the UK 10 years in a row (Times Higher Education Student Experience Survey).
+- offers one of the best student experiences and top students’ union in the UK 10 years in a row (Times Higher Education Student Experience Survey).

 - Give it a Go – award-winning program run by the Students’ Union that gives students the chance to try new things, meet new people, learn new skills and visit different places.

 - offers state of the facilities for teaching and learning, including the Diamond, the 24-hour Information Commons, and the University library.